-Gall’s Law is a rule of thumb for systems design that suggests trying to design complex systems from scratch will inevitably lead to failure as there are too many interdependencies and variables that should be allowed to evolve over time as a result of environmental selection forces.
+Gall’s Law is a rule of thumb for systems design that suggests trying to design complex systems from scratch will inevitably lead to failure.
+There are too many interdependencies and variables that should be allowed to evolve over time as a result of environmental selection forces.
 Gall argues that all complex systems have evolved over time from simple systems that worked.

 John Gall first introduced the concept in his book, Systemantics: How Systems Really Work and How They Fail.
 The law is consistent with the under-specification of projects and agile software development.
 Although evidence is anecdotal, it has been used to explain the success of the World Wide Web and Facebook.
 These systems were initially fairly simple and have gradually become more complex of time.